 In the box

-Includes an AC adapter (US AC Wall Outlet Plug, 100-240V 50/60Hz), so even power-hungry USB devices like hard disks can be connected.
+Includes an AC adapter, so even power-hungry USB devices like hard disks can be connected.
 Note that the docking station does not power or charge your laptop itself.
 The dock is a multifunction compound USB 2.0 device, with a Terminus USB 2.0 Hub, DisplayLink DL-165 USB Graphics, C-Media CM6300 USB Audio (supporting the USB Audio Class 1.0 standard), ASIX AX88772A USB Ethernet Chip.

 Use with any PC to add an extra display up to 1920x1080, speakers, ethernet, and 4 USB ports